Bullying prevention policy

 - speak to one of our School’s peer mentors

-- anonymously report the bullying through our website (see the bottom of this page)
+- anonymously report the bullying through our website

 - don't blame yourself for what has happened